-As vehicle electrification becomes a global trend, fueled by eco-awareness and green legislation, carmakers are focusing on building charging station trip planners as a killer feature for their electric vehicles (EVs).
-More and more automotive brands are realizing that multi-stop planning has become a critical functionality for drivers of electric vehicles.
+As vehicle electrification becomes a global trend, fueled by eco-awareness and green legislation, carmakers shift their focus on building electric vehicle trip planner as a killer feature for their cars.
+More and more automotive brands are realizing that multi-stop planning has become a critical functionality for electric vehicle (EV) drivers.

 As our client’s trusted and long-time engineering partner, Intellias took on the development of an innovative EV navigation system for enhanced route planning.

 Our automotive expertise and, in particular, our experience with EV routing algorithms and features, helped us implement a number of quality EV navigation products for our client’s end customers.

 As navigation is integrated deeper into vehicles, more information becomes available to drivers.
 Our client’s advanced infotainment systems extensively interact with vehicles to generate a highly accurate range map showing the distance a vehicle can cover with the current battery charge.
 This functionality allows for optimized route planning based on the current driving range.

 The electric vehicle trip planner we built calculates the most feasible route, taking into account necessary stops at charging stations.
 The closest and fastest charging points are automatically added to the route so the driver can reach their destination without unnecessary detours and lengthy stopovers.
 An estimated time of arrival (ETA) and estimated charging time (ECT) are provided to the driver.
 Detours and geography are accounted for when predicting ETAs, as detours to charging points and uphill drives on curvy mountain roads take more charge and time.